 Hotel dell’Opera prides itself on its elegance – from the moment you walk in, you’ll notice thoughtful details that lend an opulent feel.
 As well as the place to be for unparalleled city views, the rooftop terrace is where you should end the day with a cocktail in hand.
 Beat hangovers the following day with a delicious continental breakfast, which can be catered on request.

-If you’re looking for a romantic Venetian getaway, book for a stay at the Bloom B&B, which is close to Venice’s main attractions.
+If you’re looking for a romantic place to stay in Venice, book for a stay at the Bloom B&B, which is close to Venice’s main attractions.
 The guesthouse overlooks the Campo Santo Stefano – but once you’re inside you’ll feel as though you’re a million miles away from the bustling streets below.
 An authentic Italian breakfast is served, which includes freshly baked croissants and a selection of meat and cheeses.
 Don’t miss the chance to watch the sunset from the rooftop terrace.